Codehunter-py/ansible-role-control-node-setup/README.md

 - vSphere SDK Virtual Environment Setup: Creates and configures a Python virtual environment for the vSphere SDK.
 - Ansible-Core Virtual Environment Setup: Creates and configures a Python virtual environment for Ansible-Core, including a requirements.txt file for specified packages.
 - Permissions Management: Ensures that both virtual environment directories have the correct ownership and permissions.
+- Service User Shell Configuration: Adds the following to .bashrc of the service user:
+  - Proxy environment variables
+  - REQUESTS_CA_BUNDLE setting
+  - Activation line for ansible-core virtualenv
+- Git Repository Sync & Cron Setup:
+  - Clones the specified Git repository if not already present.
+  - Creates a cron job (hourly) to:
+  - Checkout and reset the develop branch
+  - Pull latest changes and clean up untracked files
+  - Ensures the service user is allowed to use cron via /etc/cron.allow.

 Author Information
 ------------------